Orckestra/CommerceModel.BetterRetail/README.md

 ### Building

 > For security reasons, credentials cannot be stored in nuget.config.
 Instead they are stored in an environment variable called `OrckestraAzureArtifactsPassword`.
 You will be prompted for its value the first time the build script is executed and you may need to update its value manually should it be modified.
-You can ask your Orckestra support person for a the value if you do not already have it.
+You can ask your Orckestra Support Specialist for a the value if you do not already have it.

 You can build the project by opening a PowerShell window in the `build` folder and executing this: